-In ATP754P the Mardi Prospect in the Evergreen Formation lies up dip of the Showgrounds and Permian pinchouts and is directly connected to the Permian source rocks by faults.
+In ATP 2028P the Mardi Prospect in the Evergreen Formation lies up dip of the Showgrounds and Permian pinchouts and is directly connected to the Permian source rocks by faults.
 Bounty estimates that the culmination at Mardi could contain 210,000 bbls of recoverable oil at the P50 confidence level within a much larger closure which could contain as much as 2 million barrels of recoverable oil.
 In addition there are several prospects at Alton Southeast identified by seismic surveys.

-At the end of the quarter the heads of agreement (HOA) with Armour Energy (Surat Basin) Pty Limited; Bounty's partner in ATP 754P signed earlier in 2018 was awaiting ministerial approval.
-DNRM approval of the Later Work Program (LWP) was also pending.
-The LWP is expected to be approved in the next period.
-Under the HOA
+During the quarter the formal agreement with Armour Energy (Surat Basin) Pty Limited; Bounty's partner in ATP 754P was signed and the Later Work Program (LWP) was approved by DNRME.
+As a result Bounty holds 50% of new ATP 2028 issued during the quarter.
 Armour will fund 2D/3D seismic if required to further image the Mardi Prospect and have an option to drill an exploration well.